Before you can use the Monitoring API, you must enable it and authorize users to access it.

 Authorizing use of the API

-Access to the API is controlled by Cloud Identity and Management roles and permission.
+Access to the API is controlled by Identity and Access Management (IAM) roles and permissions.
 There is a permission associated with each method, and permissions for related methods are clustered into roles, which can then be granted to users.
-See Access Control for more information.
+See Control access with Identity and Access Management for more information.

 You can find out more about authentication and authorization for Cloud APIs in our Authentication guide.